 1. Which D.C.
 RIF statute, D.C.
 Code §1-624.08 (Abolishment Act) or D.C.
-Code §1-624.02 and 1-624.04, applies where Agency's stated rationale for its RIF action is realignment and work shortage.
+Code §1-

 1 Part of the reasons for the conferences was the busy schedules of the parties, continuing discovery, and the marriage planning and honeymoon of Employee's attorney which necessitated continuances consented to by Agency.
+Mr. Shore also represented four other employees versus Agency during this time period.

-2. Whether Agency's action separating Employee pursuant to a RIF was conducted in accordance with applicable law, rule or regulation.
+- 624.02 and 1-624.04, applies where Agency's stated rationale for its RIF action is realignment and work shortage. - 2.
+Whether Agency's action separating Employee pursuant to a RIF was conducted in accordance with applicable law, rule or regulation.